 Lili Elbe – born Einar Wegener – was a Danish landscape painter of the early 20th century and the first known transgender woman in arts.
 She was married to Gerda Wegener, a successful Art Deco illustrator and painter known for her slightly erotic, yet Secessionist style.
-Although Elbe was likely born with Klinefelter Syndrome, her conscious journey towards femininity began while posing as a woman for her wife’s paintings.
+Although Elbe was likely born with Klinefelter Syndrome, her conscious journey towards femininity began while posing for her wife’s paintings.

-How Lili Elbe Was Created
+How Lili Elbe Was Born

 The couple married happily in 1904.
 They were not only lovers but also best friends.
 Gerda was fascinated with women and images of female beauty.
 As a result, she encouraged Lili to dress up as a woman and pose for her during the many years of their marriage.